-The DSL is a senior member of staff of the School's leadership team with the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including on-line safety and understanding the filtering and monitoring systems and processes in place) throughout the School.
+The DSL is a senior member of staff of the School's leadership team with the necessary status and authority to take lead responsibility for safeguarding and child protection including on-line safety.

-The DSL is a senior member of staff who has the appropriate status, training and authority within the School to carry out the duties of the post and the time, funding, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters; to take part in strategy discussions and inter-agency meetings and or to support other staff to do so and to contribute to the assessment of children.
+The DSL is a senior member of staff who has the appropriate status, training and authority within the School to carry out the duties of the post and the time, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters; to take part in strategy discussions and inter-agency meetings and or to support other staff to do so and to contribute to the assessment of children.

 The name and contact details of the DSL and Deputy DSLs are listed at the end of this policy.
-The main responsibilities of the DSL are set out in Annex C of KCSIE.
+The main responsibilities of the DSI are set out in Annex C of KCSIE.

 The DSL takes lead responsibility for all aspects of safeguarding throughout the School.
 The DSL communicates at least three times a year with the Safeguarding member of the Advisory Board to discuss recent trends and updates.

-The DSL liaises with the Headteacher to inform them of issues relating to any police investigations and statutory requirements for children to have an appropriate adult.
+The DSL liaises with the Headteacher to inform him of issues relating to any police investigations and statutory requirements for children to have an appropriate adult.
 The role of the appropriate adult is to safeguard the rights, entitlements and welfare of juveniles and to know the provisions of PACE Code C and other applicable codes of practice.